14 November, 2018

 Instead RBKC are now re-evaluating how to manage their portfolio of social housing as are RP's generally following the tragedy.

 RBKC has called on the government to reconsider the rules surrounding Empty Dwelling Management Orders (EDMOs) so it may bring some empty homes on the regeneration schemes back into use.
 EDMOs were introduced by the Housing Act 2004 and allow local authorities within England and Wales to take occupation of an empty dwelling.
 The EDMO was part of a larger commitment by the government at the time to find solutions to the problems posed by empty dwellings.

 A spokesperson for the Ministry of Housing, Communities and Local Government said there were no plans to change the EDMOs' rules which will come as a disappointment to local authorities and RP's alike.

 The discussion on paper on the new housing policy for RBKC can be found here.

-If you are looking for any more information with regards to our services view our Housing & Regeneration section.
-You can also contact Joe McCreadie in our Housing & Regeneration department via email or phone on 01772 220 250.
+For more information contact Joe McCreadie in our Housing & Regeneration department via email or phone on 01772 220 250.
 Alternatively send any question through to Forbes Solicitors via our online Contact Form.